null-machine/data-product-exchange-python-sdk/README.md

-# Data Product Exchange Python SDK Version 0.0.5
+# Data Product Hub Python SDK Version 0.0.5

-Python client library to interact with various Data Product Exchange Service APIs.
+Python client library to interact with various Data Product Hub Service APIs.

 Disclaimer: this SDK is being released initially as a **pre-release** version.
 Changes might occur which impact applications that use this SDK.